Author: K. Siembieda

 Released a couple of years after the first RIFTS: RPG, Sourcebook 2: Mechanoids (SB: 2) is the vehicle for Kevin to fold the Mechanoids menace into the RIFTS setting.
 The source material is largely based on the original Mechanoids Invasion Trilogy, converted into the MDC setting and with a storyline advance.
 The Mechanoids make for a great enemy.

 Premonitions.
 A plea from Lazlo about an impending doom to RIFTS Earth (like, another one?) that needs the collective humanity’s response to tackle.
 A bit of grimdark to set the tone.
 Presents the CS reaction and a Doomsday cult that could be used in a quick campaign.

 Aberrant Mechanoids (AbM – GM Option).
-So, basically, an AbM is represented by the models depicted in the original publication.
+So, basically, an AbM are represented by the models and designs depicted in the original publication.
 They are considerably underpowered compared to their more diabolical newer-model cousins, but provide an interesting counter-point to the ideas presented in the premonitions segment.